 If you choose over 50s life cover or opt to pay for your funeral plan monthly with life insurance, there are a few important things you need to bear in mind.

-- There’s normally a waiting period of up to two years before your plan will pay out the full cash sum or pay for your funeral.
+- There’s normally a waiting period of one or two years before your plan will pay out the full cash sum or pay for your funeral.
 So, if you died during this time, a much smaller amount would be paid out – the minimum is usually the total of all the premiums paid in

 - You must always pay your premiums when due.
 If you didn’t, your plan would be cancelled and you wouldn’t get anything back